Asbestos Annual Notification

 Annual Notification to Parents Regarding Student Records and Specific Events/Activities

 The Family Educational Rights and Privacy Act ("FERPA") affords parents and students over eighteen (18) years of age ("adult students" or "eligible students") certain rights with respect to the student's education records.
 On February 24, 2014, the Board of Education adopted a policy regarding the disclosure of education records and the rights of parents and students to access education records.
-Copies of this policy and related guidelines are located in all school buildings and individual copies are available from the District's Records Officer ("DRO"), Dr. Edward Graham.
+Copies of this policy and related guidelines are located in all school buildings and individual copies are available from the District's Records Officer ("DRO"), Dr. Linden Moore.
 The DRO is responsible for the supervision of student records in the school and his/her office is located at 300 Nanita Drive, Montrose, MI 48457 or s/he can be reached by calling 810-591-8812.
 For additional information on this notice and related policy, click here.

 Casual and Non-Casual Contact Communicable Diseases and Pests Policy